Artist Statement and Biography for Romulo Sans

-Romulo Sans’ sharply executed, politically subversive, culturally transgressive art reflects his transnational life spent traversing the spheres of art, commerce, and culture in Barcelona, New York, and Havana.
-Juxtaposing religious, cultural and commercial iconography with sexualized images of the female form, Sans turns his piercing guerilla lens to cultural critique, exposing a sarcastic, dystopian vision of the icons of power that shape today’s world.
+Juxtaposing religious, cultural and commercial iconography with sexualized images of the female form, Romulo Sans uses his piercing guerilla lens to expose the icons of power that shape today’s world.
 Citing Béla Tarr’s Werckmeister Harmonies as a seminal influence on his artistic vision, Sans reflects with mordant wit on the totalitarian underpinnings of contemporary existence.

-The humor and irreverence of Sans’ work is underpinned by a deeper statement on a sickness that he sees in human culture, to which Sans first became exposed during his formative career in fashion.
-Through the language of iconography, Sans exposes the political exploitation of humanity in commercial and religious annals of power: seen as trading off the manipulation of social codes and values for the amassing of power and money, at the expense of the human condition itself, steeped in deepening violence and oppression.
+The humor and irreverence in Sans’ work is underpinned by a deeper statement on a sickness that he sees in human culture, to which Sans first became exposed during his formative career in fashion.
+Through the language of iconography, Sans exposes the political exploitation of humanity in commercial and religious annals of power: seen as trading off the manipulation of social codes and values, amassing power and money at the expense of the human condition, and steeped in deepening violence and oppression.
 Executed with a clean eye, Sans’ wit is biting in its delivery, and fearlessly daring in its critique.

 In 1993, Sans opened SANS NY, an accessory boutique in Soho, and launched Sansmedia, an advertising agency for young labels on the rise in New York’s fashion scene.
 Sans attained international notoriety collaborating as a stylist and art director for high end publications like Details, Vogue Man, and Vogue France, whose art director Donald Schaider said of him:

-“Sans is a very rare and lethal combination of extraordinary artist with the camera and hot blooded adventurer with a ferocious appetite for life and beauty.”
+“Sans is a very rare and lethal combination of extraordinary artist with the camera and hot blooded adventurer with a ferocious appetite for life and beauty.”– Donald Schaider

 His collaborations with photographers including David Bailey, Mathias Vriens, and Alberto Figueroa have been widely published, in GEO Magazine, GQ, Colors Magazine, CNBC Business Magazine, Havana Journal, BBC, The New York Times, Bouygues, and Bettiment Magazine, among others.
 Despite his success, Sans’ immersion in this industry motivated his de-attachment from fashion and return to art.